The journey of Afrobeats isn’t complete without the storytellers, news makers/jouenalist; one of such is Sesan Adeniji.

 There should not be rancour, identification is key, now we have something that we can identify with called Afrobeats, this is an umbrella name that everybody can contribute to, tagged under or affiliate with.
 I think the problem that people see is that Nigerians are enjoying it because we are very dominating.

-Don’t forget, now we have some of the biggest videos, we used to go to Ghana to shoot videos, I remember sitting down with Faze during his first album and we talked about videos from Ghana, but what we do as Nigerians is that we go somewhere, we understand it, we spread it, we become better, like the first law of photography is – learn it and become better.
+Don’t forget, now we have some of the biggest videos, we used to go to Ghana to shoot videos, I was there.
+I remember sitting down with Faze during his first album and we talked about videos from Ghana, but what we do as Nigerians is that we go somewhere, we understand it, we spread it, we become better, like the first law of photography is – learn it and become better.
 Everyone will become better, you can’t stop Nigerians because we are very dominating and every tribe has their own but that’s the way Nigeria is.
 I think the biggest issue some people are having is the affiliation of Afrobeats to Nigeria.
-In high life music too, there was a lot of movement within Ghana and here, but if you check it, even back in the days, with the likes of Jimi Odumosu, we pushed more.
+In highlife music too, there was a lot of movement within Ghana and here, but if you check it, even back in the days, with the likes of Jimi Odumosu, we pushed more.

 So I don’t think anyone should have an issue with it, and like I said because it’s an umbrella name and people don’t know it, see we are in the beginning of this movement, by the time people understand that Afrobeats is an umbrella name… and I hope every documentary begins to state that fact, don’t miss it, make sure that if you interview someone and you get it wrong you don’t put that tick inside of it because there is a lot of false narratives out there that may do damage to us because its either you don’t tell the story well or you don’t talk about some of the guys that contributed to it – we should make sure that whenever we are talking about Afrobeats let’s nail it down, it is not a genre, it is an umbrella name for different artistes doing music out of Nigeria and Africa and it’s a culture.